delingren/homeautomation/garage_door_opener/README.md

   - relay: clicks
   - tile: open -> closing -> open

+#### Close in app from STOPPED, motor failure
+1. Start from CLOSED.
+1. Manually open lower sensor.
+1. Wait for the timeout to reach STOPPED.
 1. Tap the tile to close.
-1. Manually open upper sensor.
-1. Manually close lower sensor.
+1. Wait for the start timeout.

-* Expected:
+* Expected
   - relay: clicks
-  - tile: open -> closing -> closed

-#### Opening in app from OPENING
-1. Start from OPENING
-1.
-* Expected: noop

-#### Opening in app from CLOSING
-1. Start from CLOSING
-1.

-* Expected:
-  - relay: clicks after reaching CLOSED
-  - tile: closing -> closed -> opening -> open
+  - tile: closed -> opening -> open

-#### Closing in app from CLOSING
-1. Start from CLOSING
-1. Tap the tile to close

-* Expected: noop

-#### Closing in app from OPENING
-1. Start from OPENING
-1. Tap the tile to close

-* Expected:
-  - relay: clicks after reaching OPEN
-  - tile: opening -> open -> closing -> closed